westerndevs/western-devs-website/README.md

 To get started:

-- ensure node is installed
+- ensure node v8+ is installed
 - clone the repo and navigate to the root folder
-- switch to the `redesign` branch
+- switch to the `master` branch
 - run `npm install`
-- run `npm install -g hexo-cli`

 You're ready to start.
 Launch the site locally with:

-> hexo server
+> npm run server

 Then navigate to `http://localhost:4000`.